Bialogs/twitch-waltuh/README.md

 ### Installation

-Install Ruby 3.2 and then `bundle install`.
+Install Ruby 3.2 and then `bundle install` and then `gem install foreman`.

 ### Configuration